Green-Onigashima/TGmeta/README.md

 ## Contact

-For any issues or suggestions, feel free to open an issue on the GitHub repository, or reach out via email at [karen@i-karen.ir](mailto:karen@i-karen.ir).
+For any issues or suggestions, feel free to open an issue on the GitHub repository, or reach out via Telegram at [@metaui](t.me/metaui).

 ---